Boneless Leg of Lamb with Garlic, Rosemary, and Salsa Verde

-When it comes to grilling lamb, most people naturally gravitate towards chops—though they can be on the pricey side.
-Anya showed us that a whole boneless butterflied leg of lamb (lamb shoulder also works well) is also killer on the grill.
-She serves it with an Italian-style salsa verde that’s so good we’d eat it with a spoon.
+When it comes to grilling lamb, most people naturally gravitate toward chops—though they can be on the pricey side.
+Anya showed us that a whole boneless butterflied leg of lamb (lamb shoulder also works well) is killer on the grill.
+She serves it with an Italian-style salsa verde that’s so good, we’d eat it with a spoon.

 for the lamb:

 for the salsa verde:

 1 small bunch fresh basil, large stems removed

 1. To make the salsa verde, place the eggs in a small saucepan and cover with cold water.
 Bring to a boil, cover, remove from the heat, and let stand for 9 minutes.
 Transfer to an ice-water bath and, when cool enough to handle, peel.
 Cut the eggs in half and remove the yolks (the whites can be discarded or eaten as a cook’s snack).

 2. In a food processor, combine the egg yolks, parsley, basil, olive oil, capers, vinegar, red pepper flakes, and salt.
 Process until smooth.